 Businesses, colocation providers and data center users have long flocked to Phoenix as an alternative to the California market, which comes with higher costs and disaster risk.
 But today, the Phoenix data center market is becoming a market leader in its own right.

-The Phoenix data center market is currently home to 1.61 million square feet of commissioned data center space, according to market research from datacenterHawk.
-Phoenix is the sixth-largest market for data center capacity in the U.S., trailing Northern Virginia, Silicon Valley, Dallas, Chicago and New Jersey.
+The Phoenix market is home to 1.97 million square feet (SF) of commissioned data center space, representing 295 megawatts (MW) of commissioned power at the end of 2020, according to market research from datacenterHawk.
+That makes Phoenix the fifth-largest market for data center capacity in the U.S., trailing Northern Virginia, Silicon Valley, Dallas and Chicago.

 Mesa and nearby Chandler, Ariz., have become quality sub-markets, as well, notable for lower electricity and real estate costs.